MicrosoftDocs/azure-docs/articles/sap/workloads/dbms-guide-ibm.md

 ## IBM Db2 for Linux, UNIX, and Windows Configuration Guidelines for SAP Installations in Azure VMs
 ### Storage Configuration
 For an overview of Azure storage types for SAP workload, consult the article [Azure Storage types for SAP workload](./planning-guide-storage.md)
-All database files must be stored on mounted disks of Azure block storage (Windows: NTFS, Linux: xfs or ext3).
+All database files must be stored on mounted disks of Azure block storage (Windows: NTFS, Linux: xfs, if [supported](https://www.ibm.com/support/pages/file-systems-recommended-db2-linux-unix-and-windows) for the DB2 version, or ext3).

 Remote shared volumes like the Azure services in the listed scenarios are **NOT** supported for Db2 database files:

 * [Microsoft Azure File Service](/archive/blogs/windowsazurestorage/introducing-microsoft-azure-file-service) for all guest OS